 Penne alla vodka without vodka recipe

-The following is my recipe.
-I hope you like it as much as we do.
+The following is the recipe card.
+I hope you like this pasta dish as much as we do.
 Thanks for subscribing to my Youtube channel and visiting my Amazon shop.

 Penne alla Vodka without vodka

 - 3 tablespoons extra virgin olive oil

 - 3 whole garlic cloves crushed with the blade of a knife